 The influence of grandparents can be great or small, good or evil.
 Are you using your influence to make a positive different in the lives of your grandchildren?

 The Influence of Grandparents: Grandparents in the Bible

-Gather the family; open your Bibles; we will play that favorite game of yesteryear, “Name That Grandparent.”
-The questions for today’s contest are:
+Gather the family, open your Bible, and we will play that favorite game of yesteryear: “Name That Grandparent.”
+The questions for today’s contest are…

 Deuteronomy 4:25 warns of the danger of grandparents leading their grandchildren astray.
 Those who are grandparents and those of us who hope to be grandparents should take this calling seriously.
 We must be sure that our children’s children are safe in their relationship with us.

 Who was perhaps the best grandfather found in Scripture?

 Moving to question number two: this grandfather was awesome, yet you would likely never think of him.
 That is because he is not “him” but “Hur.”

 A grandfather at the time of the Exodus, Hur held up Moses’ hands so the Israelites could win a victory over the Amelekites (Exodus 17).
 A short time later he was said to be one of Moses’ primary assistants (Exodus 24:14).
 Large clans and lineages of faithfulness were established through his descendants (I Chronicles 2:50-54).